7 Top-Rated Hot Springs in Washington

 7. Gamma Hot Springs

-Touted as the most remote hot springs in the state of Washington, Gamma Hot Springs isn't suited for your first ever excursion into the wilderness.
+Touted as the most remote hot springs in the state of Washington, Gamma Hot Springs isn't suited for your first-ever excursion into the wilderness.
 Tucked amid the rugged Glacier Peak Wilderness, Gamma Hot Springs has a nearly mythic status.
 Even with the necessary equipment and experience in backcountry navigation to search for these geothermal diamonds in the rough, there is still no safe bet you'll find them.

 However, if you do find Gamma Hot Springs, you'll most likely have it to yourself.
 Proper precautions and experienced route-finding abilities are needed to make the trek.
+The route leads into deep backcountry with no amenities whatsoever.

 More Related Articles on PlanetWare.com